 How Do Black Panthers Reproduce – Black Panther Reproduction

 - Like other mammals, black panthers reproduce sexually.

 - Female individuals of both leopard and jaguar species mature at the age of about 2 years while males mature at the age of 3 to 4 years.

 - Like their normal counterparts, black panthers have no specific season for mating and mate year around.

 - The gestation period of both species is 90 to 105 days.

 - Females give birth in a den or cave.

 - The interbreeding of leopard black panthers is reported to produce a smaller litter size as compared to the normal leopards.

-- The average size of litter is 2 to 4 cubs in both species, while the most common size of litter is 2.
+- The average size of a litter is 2 to 4 cubs in both species, while the most common size of a litter is 2.

-- The females raise the cubs and feed them with their own milk for about 3 months.
+- The females raise the cubs and feed them with their milk for about 3 months.